dorontal/consciousness/README.md

   human, a stone, a circle that encompasses part of the human and part of a stone - is conscious.
 Everything is conscious.

-* Another implication is that our concept of a human is just a concept, a circle
+* Another implication is that our concept of a human is just a concept, just one of the numeous (possibly infinite) many circles we can draw.